 For my FODMAP math, I would write 1 serving sorbitol + 1/6 serving GOS beside the recipe title. – Calculate the FODMAP servings based on one serving of the recipe.
 Repeat this step for each of the recipes you'll be eating.
 I'll explain how to use this information to manage your FODMAP load in the next section.

 Check for FODMAP Stacking

 Did you know greenlight items can stack up?
 That's right!
 Unless Monash has specifically made a note that a food doesn't contain any FODMAPs, even green light foods can push you over your FODMAP threshold.

 This is a phenomenon called “FODMAP stacking.”
 While it may not cause problems in your day-to-day life, it can be problematic when you eat multiple dishes in one sitting.
 Like, during the holidays.

 Are you panicking?
 Take a deep breath, friend!
 I've got you.
 Most IBS experts recommend using the 1.5 rule to manage your FODMAPs.
 This means you stick to 1.5 servings of any FODMAP group in one sitting (3 hours).

-Now that you’ve written down all the FODMAPs in your recipes, go through your list and match any recipes with ingredients from the same FODMAP group.
+Now that you've written down all your FODMAPs go through your list and match any ingredients from the same FODMAP group.
 You should have written the serving size of each ingredient beside the recipe title.
 Now add them up and see how much of each dish you can eat before hitting 1.5 servings.
 Write down your “safe” serving size beside the recipe.